 You can access your mobile device’s username and password using your fingerprint, face, or PIN.

-It can use as a code generator for additional accounts with Microsoft Authenticator apps.
+It can be used as a code generator for additional accounts with Microsoft Authenticator apps.

 This Microsoft Authenticator app is a security feature that improves your account’s security.
 If you sign in using this application, you will need to provide a minimum of two proofs or evidence that identifies you.